 Representation of a regional brokerage firm in a FINRA and Philadelphia Stock Exchange investigation into payment of transaction based compensation to unregistered persons in numerous violations of the just and equitable principles of trade.

-Representation of a broker dealer in connection with an SEC insider trading investigation.
+Represented a broker dealer and proprietary trading firm in connection with an SEC insider trading investigation.
 Succeeded in having no actions brought by either arm of the government.

 Senior Investment Banker – SEC/FINRA Investigations